refractionPOINT/lce_doc/docs/outputs.md

 * `is_strict_tls`: if `true` will enforce validation of TLS certs.
 * `is_no_header`: if `true` will not emit a Syslog header before every message.
 This effectively turns it into a TCP output.

+### Webhook
+Output individually each event, detection or audit through a POST webhook.

+* `dest_host`: the IP or DNS, port and page to HTTP(S) POST to, format `https://www.myorg.com:514/whatever`.
+* `secret_key`: an arbitrary shared secret used to compute an HMAC (SHA256) signature of the webhook to verify authenticity.

 ## Integrations

 ### Common Patterns